Easy Fudge Recipe made with just four ingredients for a smooth and delicious chocolate treat!

 Oreo Fudge Recipe – Stir a cup of roughly chopped Oreo cookies before chilling.

-Peppermint Fudge – I have shared my favorite peppermint fudge recipe previously that uses this classic recipe with the addition of peppermint.
+Peppermint Fudge – I have shared my favorite peppermint fudge recipe previously, which uses this classic recipe with the addition of peppermint.
 Peppermint perfection!

 I think you will love sharing any or all of these delicious variations with your friends and family!